Greensleeves: Mythology, History and Music. Part 1 of 3: Mythology

 1878 reprint of A Handful of Pleasant Delights, 1584.

-The original lyric is 18 verses long.
+The earliest version of the song we have is 18 verses long.
 Here are select verses with a summary of the rest as it appeared in A Handful of Pleasant Delights, 1584, as A new Courtly Sonet of the Lady Green sleeues.
 To the new tune of Greensleeues.
 I have modernised the spelling.

 Greensleeves was all my joy,